 - Key points are - A reportable incident is any on-track activity that results in 4 wheels off, a spin, contact with an object, or contact with one or more vehicles.
-Off-track incidents involving inappropriate behaviour or unsportsmanlike conduct may also be subject to penalties - report any incident to the conduct committee immediately; when in doubt, report! -and don't wait; report if you're not only directly involved but also if you've witnessed something or were indirectly involved. - Conduct reps location at the track will be prominent-know where they're located; at CTMP they are usually at the west end of the top paddock - The conduct committee meets post race and rules on incidents-these are communicated to involved parties: there is an appeal process - VARAC as well as other Vintage orgs follow the 13/13 rule for serious incidents; First serious incident is 13 months probation; second one is 13 months suspension (applicable across all VMC clubs).
+Off-track incidents involving inappropriate behaviour or unsportsmanlike conduct may also be subject to penalties - report any incident to the conduct committee immediately; when in doubt, report! -and don't wait; report if you're not only directly involved but also if you've witnessed something or were indirectly involved - Conduct reps location at the track will be prominent-know where they're located; at CTMP they are usually at the west end of the top paddock - The conduct committee meets post race and rules on incidents-these are communicated to involved parties: there is an appeal process - ➤ VARAC as well as other Vintage orgs follow the 13/13 rule for serious incidents; First serious incident is 13 months probation; second one is 13 months suspension (applicable across all VMC clubs). - Note, 13/13 is a rule, but almost more importantly, it represents the "code" of vintage racing ie no contact; respect...